MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

-The assembly prepares the stack by aligning it, putting the stack pointer into arg1 for the coming function-call, then adds the offset off `_DYNAMIC` to the special purpose `rip`-register address, and puts that in `rsi` which becomes our called functions arg 2.
+The assembly prepares the stack by aligning it, putting the stack pointer into arg1 for the coming function-call, then adds the offset off `_DYNAMIC` to the special purpose `rip`-register address, and puts that in `rsi` which becomes our called function's arg 2.

 Then we call `__proxy_main`, the signature looks like this: